Skip to product information

 Glaze Tone - The Profound World of Sozan Celadon

-Conclusion: The Universe in a Bowl
+The universe in a bowl

-Summary of the 4th Suwa Sozan
+Biography of Suwa Sozan IV

 Born in Kyoto in 1970.
-Father: Suwa Sozan (third generation) Mother: Nakamura Sotetsu (twelfth generation) Third daughter
+Father: Suwa Sozan (3rd generation) Mother: Nakamura Sotetsu (12th generation) Third daughter

-1988 Graduated from Kyoto Municipal Doda High School of Art and Crafts, Department of Lacquer Art
+1988 Graduated from Kyoto Municipal Doda High School of Art and Crafts, Department of Lacquerware

 1992 Graduated from Seian Women's Junior College, Department of Art and Design, Graphic Design Course, Video Major

-1996: Graduated from Kyoto Prefectural Ceramic Technical College, Department of Molding and Research
+1996 Graduated from Kyoto Prefectural Ceramic Technical College, Department of Molding and Research

-1997: Completed the Kyoto City Traditional Industry Technician Training Ceramics Course.
+1997 Completed the Kyoto City Traditional Industry Technician Training Ceramics Course.
 Created ceramics with his father.
-Exhibited at Nakamura Sotetsu exhibitions around the country.
-Joined Tetsukobo.
+Exhibited at Nakamura Sotetsu exhibitions around the country and participated in Tetsukobo.

-2002: Succeeded in the name of Suwa Sozan IV
+2002: Succeeded to the name of Suwa Sozan IV

 Currently, the Suwa Sozan Exhibition is being held in various locations.